onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     :id: R-43353
     :target: XNF
     :keyword: MUST
+    :updated: casablanca

-    The xNF **MUST** return control from Ansible Playbooks only after tasks are fully complete, signaling that the playbook completed all tasks.
+    The xNF **MUST** return control from Ansible Playbooks only after all tasks performed by playbook are fully complete, signaling that the playbook completed all tasks.
 When starting services, return control only after all services are up.
 This is critical for workflows where the next steps are dependent on prior tasks being fully completed.

 Detailed examples:

-StopApplication Playbook – StopApplication Playbook shall return control and a completion status only after VNF application is fully stopped, all processes/services stopped.
+``StopApplication Playbook`` – StopApplication Playbook shall return control and a completion status response only after xNF application is fully stopped, all processes/services stopped.

-StartApplication Playbook – StartApplication Playbook shall return control and a completion status only after all VNF application services are fully up, all processes/services started and ready to provide services.
-NOTE: Start Playbook should not be declared complete/done after starting one or several processes that start the other processes.
+``StartApplication Playbook`` – StartApplication Playbook shall return control and a completion status only after all xNF application services are fully up, all processes/services started and ready to provide services.

+**NOTE**: Start Playbook should not be declared complete/done after starting one or several processes that start the other processes.

 HealthCheck Playbook:

-SUCCESS – HealthCheck success shall be returned (return code 0) by a Playbook or Cookbook only when VNF is 100% healthy, ready to take requests and provide services, with all VNF required capabilities ready to provide services and with all active and standby resources fully ready with no open MINOR, MAJOR or CRITICAL alarms.
+SUCCESS – HealthCheck success shall be returned (return code 0) by a Playbook or Cookbook only when xNF is 100% healthy, ready to take requests and provide services, with all xNF required capabilities ready to provide services and with all active and standby resources fully ready with no open MINOR, MAJOR or CRITICAL alarms.

-NOTE: In some cases, a switch may need to be turned on, but a VNF reported as healthy, should be ready to take service requests or be already processing service requests successfully.
+NOTE: In some cases, a switch may need to be turned on, but a xNF reported as healthy, should be ready to take service requests or be already processing service requests successfully.

-A successful execution of a health-check playbook shall also create one file per VNF VM, named after the VNF instance name followed by "_results.txt (<vnf_instance>_results.txt) to indicate health-check was executed and completed successfully, example: vfdb9904v_results.txt, with the following contents:
+A successful execution of a health-check playbook shall create one response file (per xNF) in JSON format, named after the xNF instance, followed by "_results.txt" (<xNF instance name>_results.txt) to be provided as a response to the requestor, indicating  health-check was executed and completed successfully, example: vfdb9904v_results.txt, with the following contents:

 .. code-block:: java